todddeluca/recipes/fermentation/Fermented_Pineapple.md

 Fermented Pineapple

 Is this a good idea?
 Probably not.
+Maybe I should try it without the skin next time.

 Ingredients: